aniketpant83/DevOps/README.md

 # Task Management Web Application

-## Attempting the below project, not in a strict order:

-- Write a web application in React/Vue/Angular.
-(Done)
+- Used React for frontend.
-- Write a REST API in Flask/Django/GoGin/whatever hooked to a database like Postgres.
-(Done)
+- Wrote backend in Flask hooked to a SQLAlchemy database.
-- Make your web application create and consume content from the API, locally at first.
-(Done)
-- Write Dockerfiles for both projects and publish to a container registry like ghcr.io.
-(Done, used ECR instead)
-- Deploy both containers with the solution of your choice, be it on a single node Docker runtime, or even a Kubernetes cluster.
-(Done using two docker containers)
-- Setup DNS records such as your-app.io and api.your-app.io that point to both production workloads, and have Let'sEncrypt give you TLS certificate to access both project over the internet via HTTPS.
-(To Do)
-- Make your production front-end communicate with your production API.
-Figure out what CORS is and why it may be a problem in that setup.
-(To Do)
+- Enabled commnunication between the two using REST APIs, CORS, and integrated JWT for authentication.
+- Wrote dockerfiles, built images, and pushed to AWS ECR.
+- Method 1: Deployed both containers individually using docker run | Method 2: Used AWS Elastic Kubernetes Service. -> Did both methods.
+- Incorporated Terraform to set up Infrastructure as Code.
-- Document everything in each projects README.md file.
-(In Progress)
+- Documented detailed approach in README.md file.
-- Write unit tests for both projects and end-to-end tests that make your front-end interacting with your API.
-(Partially Done)
-- Write CI pipelines that run tests automatically on every push.
-(To Do)
-- Write build pipelines that publish your containers automatically on each git tag of your main branch.
-Make sure to follow semantic versionning.
-(To Do)
-- Find a solution that automates promotion of new artifacts in production when conditions are met.
-(To Do)
+- Wrote GitLab CI/CD pipeline in an intermediary step to deploy the app using docker run | WIP: Deploying it on EKS + Terraform

 ___

 **Notes (Read before you start):**
 - Note 0: I have written this documentation as and when I was working on the project so the way of writing and what I want to cover will keep changing till I do a revamp of the entire thing.
 So bear with the inconsistent guiding methods.
-- Note 1: I am a beginner myself, but if you're even greener than me and not getting any of the terms, I URGE you to open chatGPT and understand these terms instead of glossing over it.
+- Note 1: I am a beginner myself, but if you're even greener than me/not getting any of the terms, I URGE you to open chatGPT and understand these terms instead of glossing over it.
-- Note 2: You can refer to my learnings towards the end of this readme to help you out of tough spots which I found myself in.
-There's a good chance you will come across those issues too.
+- Note 2: You can refer to my learnings towards the end of this readme to help you out of tough spots which I found myself in, there's a good chance you will come across those issues too.
 - Note 3: Make sure you to understand what can start costing in your AWS using billing alerts.
+(EC2 instances + Cluster + Elastic IPs etc)
 - Note 4: Dockers on your local can start consuming space if not cleaned regularly.
 - Note 5: For Approach 1 and 2, make the react code fetch from flask using localhost:5000 (the code may already be set as this or you need to in the fetch functions).
 For Approach 3, change it to load balancer DNS.